 Native Trinidadian and 17-year New York City Public Schools teacher Lystra-Ann Lee Sam has been a PE instructor for 42 years.
 But she didn’t always believe that’s where her future and passion would flourish.
 “I thought I was going to be a nurse when I went to university,” Lystra-Ann says.
 “When I realized all that was possible [in physical education], my mind shifted.
 There was no way I was going to give up passing this knowledge on to the next generation.”

 Lystra-Ann has taught at Community Math and Science Prep in Manhattan for nearly a decade.
-The diversely populated middle school (sixth through eight grades) has a strong, valued physical education program that, Lystra-Ann says, makes her job keeping student interest easier.
+The diversely populated middle school (sixth through eighth grades) has a strong, valued physical education program that, Lystra-Ann says, makes her job keeping student interest easier.
 Lystra-Ann knew, however, that adding an empowering community-building platform to her curriculum would help motivate student interest in fitness.

 Getting involved with the Rising New York Road Runners program gave the student body—and the faculty and staff—that extra incentive for physical activity commitment, Lystra-Ann says.
 She uses some of the online activities and exercises provided by Rising New York Road Runners to keep the kids motivated.